-Sit or lie down to take your nitroglycerin.
+1. Sit or lie down to take your nitroglycerin (as directed in Dr. Lown’s instructions: sit down, lean forward, inhale deeply, and bear down as if for a bowel movement).
 If you are driving, pull over and park the car.
 Taking nitroglycerin can lower your blood pressure, which could cause you to pass out if you are standing up.
 Take the first dose of nitro when you start having serious chest pain, and wait five minute to see if the symptoms start to decrease.

-If not, take a second dose.
+2. If not, take a second dose (as above).
 Wait another five minutes.

-This advice means that anytime a heart patient suffering alarming cardiac symptoms decides to take even that first dose, it’s with the knowledge (and fear) that today just might be the awful day you have to go back to hospital with a heart attack – or worse.
+This advice means that anytime a heart patient suffering alarming cardiac symptoms decides to take even that first dose, it’s with the knowledge that today just might be the day you have to go back to hospital to seek medical attention.

 Dr. Lown was absolutely right!
 Over the past few years, in fact, I’ve spent countless hours foolishly suffering needlessly while trying to postpone that first nitro dose for just this reason: pure, unadulterated, frightened denial.

 Yet as Dr. Lown advises, nitroglycerin is most helpful when taken at the first onset of chest discomfort – rather than after it has been present for several minutes.